ionStici/frontend/1-html/html-basics.md

 We can link to a web page, a relative path, a file, email address, anything else a URL can address.

-`href="#footer"` using IDs as href value we can jump to certain sections when clicking on links.
+`href="#footer"` using IDs as href values we can jump to certain sections when clicking on links.

 We can turn nearly any element (like img) into a link by wrapping that element with an anchor element.